2009 Arizona Wildcats football team: vs Washington State

-California

-at California Memorial Stadium, Berkeley
+at California

 In their final home season game, California started backup RB Shane Vereen in place of their star RB Jahvid Best, who was still recovering from a concussion sustained the previous week.
 The then-#18 ranked Wildcats were also missing their starting RB, Nic Grigsby, with ongoing shoulder troubles.

 Cal's Giorgio Tavecchio hit four field goals, including a 22-yard go-ahead kick with 4 minutes 46 seconds remaining, to boost the Golden Bears past a desperate UA team.

 Tavecchio contributed in other ways, too.
 After hitting the field goal that put Cal ahead for good, the kicker tackled Arizona's Travis Cobb on a kickoff return.
 Bolstered by Cobb's return, the Wildcats drove deep into Cal territory.

 Arizona faced third-and-three from the Cal 25 when QB Nick Foles dropped back and attempted a short pass.
 The ball deflected off a Cal defender and back into the hands of Foles, who rolled right and threw it forward again — this time for a completion to WR Delashaun Dean.
 Foles was flagged for an illegal forward pass, and Arizona was penalized 5 yards from the spot of the penalty, 9 yards behind the line of scrimmage.
 The Wildcats' field goal unit stood on the sideline when, on fourth-and-17 from the Golden Bears' 39, Foles attempted a desperate pass to David Roberts that was broken up.

 Foles' mistake was emblematic of the Cats' struggles.
 Arizona gained just 274 yards, 174 below its season average.
 Foles completed 25 of 41 passes for 201 yards and a touchdown, but was intercepted once and sacked three times.
 Foles had only been sacked four times before all season before the game.
 The Wildcats rushed for just 73 yards as a team, a 2.6 yards-per-carry average that rarely equates to wins.
 And yet Arizona had its chances.

 Cal scored a late touchdown but botched a PAT attempt, leaving Arizona a chance to drive for a game-tying touchdown and two-point conversion.
 The Wildcats had hope, but struggled to make the simplest of plays.
 Their last drive included an incomplete pass, a holding call (which was declined) and two sacks.

 Things weren't much better on defense.

 California QB Kevin Riley threw for 181 yards and a score, with two interceptions.
 Vereen had 30 carries for 159 yards, both career highs, including one score.
 Keola Antolin, who had rushed for 149 yards against the Bears in 2008, was held to 78 yards and a score.
 This was Cal's fourth straight victory over the Wildcats in Berkeley, and moved them up to #25 in the BCS rankings (they would go on to an 8–5 (5–4 Pac-10) regular season and lose 37–27 to Utah in the 2009 Poinsettia Bowl).

 Arizona, on the other hand, seemed to have its relatively high hopes for its first-ever appearance in the Rose Bowl placed in jeopardy with the frustrating road loss.